On the first day (18th of May) we will be inviting 120 youth participants, and over 30 experts, to take part in a crash course on Dutch peatlands. Participants will be selected from relevant learning institutions in the region.

 Please note: This symposium is free and the venue is limited in capacity, which means we might not accept your application.
-For the first round we will let you know by February 27th 2026 if you have a spot.
+We will let you know by email if you have a spot.

 About the symposium